aayushdw/ML-Notes/content/01 - ML & AI Concepts/LLMs & Generative AI/Chunking Strategies.md

-# Chunking Strategies

 ## Overview
-**Chunking** is the process of breaking down large documents into smaller, manageable pieces (chunks) that fit within an LLM's context window.
+Chunking is the process of breaking down large documents into smaller, manageable pieces (chunks) that fit within an LLM's context window.

 It adheres to the **Goldilocks Principle**:
 *   **Too Small**: You lose context. (e.g., "He said yes." -> Who is he?
 Yes to what?)
 *   **Too Big**: You introduce noise, dilute specific information, and hit token limits.
-*   **Just Right**: Captures a complete thought or topic.

 ## Core Strategies